AssetCache

 pub fn load_dir<T>(&self, id: &str) -> Result<&Handle<Directory<T>>, Error>

-where T: DirLoadable,
+where T: DirLoadable + Asset,

 Loads a directory.

-pub fn load_rec_dir<T>( &self, id: &str ) -> Result<&Handle<RecursiveDirectory<T>>, Error>
+pub fn load_rec_dir<T>( &self, id: &str, ) -> Result<&Handle<RecursiveDirectory<T>>, Error>

-where T: DirLoadable,
+where T: DirLoadable + Asset,

 pub fn load_owned<T>(&self, id: &str) -> Result<T, Error>

-where T: Compound,
+where T: Asset,

 Loads an owned version of an asset.

-pub fn as_any_cache(&self) -> AnyCache<'_>
+pub fn is_hot_reloaded(&self) -> bool

 §